cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 .. highlight:: console

-In the examples, we refer to the Standalone CDAP as "CDAP", and the example code that is running on it as an "Application".
+In the examples, we refer to the Standalone CDAP as *CDAP*, and the example code that is running on it as an *application*.
 We'll assume that you are running your application in the *default* :ref:`namespace <namespaces>`; if not, you will need to adjust commands accordingly.
 For example, in a URL such as::